Kitakyushu: Economy

+Along with the forming the centre of its own metropolitan area, Kitakyushu also comprises part of broader Kanmon region, which includes the city of Shimonoseki in Yamaguchi Prefecture, on opposite side of the Kanmon Straits.
+It is also part of the Fukuoka–Kitakyushu Greater Metropolitan Region, together with Fukuoka.
+The Fukuoka–Kitakyushu region is the 4th largest economic area in Japan, after Tokyo, Osaka, and Nagoya.
+Kitakyushu itself is the 13th largest city in Japan, and the 2nd largest in Fukuoka Prefecture, after the prefectural seat, Fukuoka.
+Together with Fukuoka, it is designated as a National Strategic Special Zone.
+As of 2010, the GDP in Greater Kitakyushu, Kitakyushu Metropolitan Employment Area was US$55.7 billion.

-Nippon Steel Corporation is a major employer, but the Yahata and Tobata plants are much reduced from their heyday of the 1960s.
-The Zenrin company known for its mapping and navigation software is based here and so is Toto Ltd. and Yaskawa Electric Corporation.
-StarFlyer, an airline, is headquartered on the grounds of Kitakyushu Airport in Kokuraminami-ku, Kitakyūshū.
-Previously the airline's headquarters were in the Shin Kokura Building (新小倉ビル, Shin-Kokura Biru) in Kokurakita-ku, Kitakyūshū.
+Nippon Steel, owner of the historic Yahata Steel Works, is still a major employer, but both the Yahata and Tobata plants are much reduced from their heyday of the 1960s.
+The Zenrin company known for its mapping and navigation software is based here, and so are toilet maker Toto Ltd., electronics manufacturer Yaskawa Electric Corporation, and precision tooling manufacturer Mitsui High-tec.
+StarFlyer, an airline, is headquartered on the grounds of Kitakyushu Airport in Kokuraminami-ku.
+Previously the airline's headquarters were in the Shin Kokura Building (新小倉ビル, Shin-Kokura Biru) in Kokurakita-ku.
+Kitakyushu is also home to a Toyota Motor Kyushu plant that produces hybrid vehicle systems.

-A smaller scale shopping center known as Cha Cha Town, next to the Sunatsu bus depot in Kokura Kita ward, was created by the Nishi-Nippon Railroad and bus company.

-In 2009 Bridgestone Corporation opened a plant in Kitakyushu to produce large and ultralarge off-the-road radial tires for construction and mining vehicles.

-The GDP in Greater Kitakyushu, Kitakyushu Metropolitan Employment Area was US$55.7 billion in 2010.